Virtover/chatapp/README.md

 2. Run `docker compose build --no-cache` and then `docker compose up`

 The site will be available at localhost:3000

+## Signing up

+In order to register a user, you have to click Sign Up button and proceed to the signup menu.
+There you need to specify a username (alphanumerics only), email (has to be a valid email) and a password, which has to contain at least 8 characters.

 ## License